-- Spray and flour your loaf pan to prevent sticking (pro-tip: use hot cocoa mixture instead of flour).
-Pour your batter into the pan, tapping it against the counter a few times to release air bubbles.
+- Pour banana bread batter into the pan, tapping it against the counter a few times to release air bubbles.

-- If using any toppings (cinnamon sugar, chopped nuts, etc.) sprinkle them on now.
+- If using any toppings (cinnamon sugar, chopped nuts, etc.) sprinkle them on top.

 - Bake for 1 hour and 10 minutes (70 minutes) until a toothpick or paring knife inserted into the center comes out clean.

 - Remove from oven and run a paring knife around the sides to release, then let cool in pan on a wire rack.
 When mostly cool, release from pan and continue cooling on wire rack.
-Try to restrain yourself, but wait until it’s fully at room temp before eating.
+Cool completely on wire rack before slicing.